 What's the best way to buy property or rent in Hong Kong?

 With the region being so small and dense, property in Hong Kong is a hot commodity.
-Most expats will go through an agent to find a place, but do be aware that there are steep agency fees.
+Most expats will go through an agent to find a place, but do be aware that there are agency fees associated with doing so.

 How good are doctors in Hong Kong?
 Is healthcare affordable?